rvnk7926/rvnk7926/README.md

 ## :dart: Overview
-Currently working at <b>KUKA Taiwan</b> as <u>application engineer</u>, mainly focusing mobile robot (KMR) application software deverlopment with headquarter AGV solution department.
-Also, parallelly in charge of technical support team leader in Taiwan for mobile robot (KMR).
-Had an experience for leading 15 engineers to install and commssioning mobile robot (KMR) in world leading semiconductor manufacturing company.
+Currently working at <b>KUKA Taiwan</b> as <u>Application Supervisor</u>.
+Leading a team with 5 engineers for mobile robot (KMR) application deverlopment.
+In parallel, also in charge of mobile robot (KMR) technical support team leader in Taiwan.
+Previously was an application engineer for developing mobile robot application with a multinational team in HQ AGV solution team, also lead a team with 15 engineers to install and commssioning mobile robot (KMR) in world leading semiconductor manufacturing company.

-Previously was R&D engineer in a startup company for developing mecanum wheel AGV from scratch; which I was exposed to kinematics, SLAM, and path planning algorithm development.
+Before in KUKA was a R&D engineer in a startup company for developing mecanum wheel AGV from scratch; which I was exposed to kinematics, SLAM, and path planning algorithm development.
 Also had a project experience in Google for constructing data center during student period.